jsingh07/jsingh07.github.io/index.md

 Currently I am learning a little bit of Node and React with some Swift thrown in.

 ## Resume
-If you would like to contact me please email me sat jagdeep9407@gmail.com
+If you would like to contact me please email me at jagdeep9407@gmail.com

 If you would like a copy of my resume [click here](https://drive.google.com/file/d/0BzyHoNNNRuZjRlRhQ2dKUVNRYlU/view?usp=sharing)